Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Introduction

 The proof of Theorem \ref{local_l2}, roughly speaking, reduces to a statement about harmonic $1$-forms on cones by Cheeger-Colding theory \cite{CheegerColding}.
 Thus the Cheeger-Tian lemma mentioned above plays a crucial role.
-Another technical ingredient is the monotonicity of frequency functions of harmonic forms on Ricci-flat cones (Proposition \ref{monotonicity_singular}), which implies $L^2$ 3-circle theorems (Theorem \ref{threecircle}, Theorem \ref{monotonicitytheorem} and Theorem \ref{monotonicity1forms}) for harmonic functions and $1$-forms.
+Another technical ingredient is the monotonicity of frequency functions of harmonic forms on Ricci-flat cones (Proposition \ref{monotonicity_singular}), which implies $L^2$ three circle theorems (Theorem \ref{threecircle}) for harmonic functions and $1$-forms.
 The frequency function is a direct generalization of the one defined in Colding-Minicozzi \cite{ColdingMinicozziI} on cones for the function case, which in turn is a generalization of the original version on $\R^n$ defined by Almgren \cite{Almgren}.
-Frequency functions have been studied and applied intensively \cite{Almgren1, GarofaloLin, GromovSchoen}, and so are various 3-circle theorems \cite{ding2004existence, Xu, DonaldsonSunII, Liu}.
-The relationship between the monotonicity of frequency functions and the 3-circle theorem is made precise and used in Lin \cite{Lin}.
+Frequency functions have been studied and applied intensively \cite{Almgren1, GarofaloLin, GromovSchoen}, and so are various three circle theorems \cite{ding2004existence, Xu, DonaldsonSunII, Liu}.
+The relationship between the monotonicity of frequency functions and the three circle theorem is made precise and used in Lin \cite{Lin}.

 This paper is organized as follows.
-In section 2, we prove the monotonicity of Almgren's frequency functions of harmonic $k$-forms on a limit Ricci-flat cone.
-We also reprove the lemma of Cheeger-Tian \cite{CheegerTian} to check it works in our singular setting.
-Section 2 serves as a common background for the rest of this paper.
-In section 3, we prove Theorem \ref{local_l2}, and deduce Theorem \ref{maintheorem} and Theorem \ref{pluriharmonictheorem} as corollaries.
-In section 4, we give an alternative proof of Theorem \ref{maintheorem} under the assumption of the manifold being Calabi-Yau.
-Section 4 also serves as a survey of applications of monotonicity results.
+In Section~2, we prove preliminary results about harmonic forms on limit Ricci-flat cones.
+In Section~3, we prove the monotonicity of Almgren's frequency functions of harmonic $k$-forms on a limit Ricci-flat cone.
+In Section~4, we prove the aforementioned lemma of Cheeger-Tian \cite{CheegerTian} in our singular setting.
+Finally in Section~5, we prove Theorem \ref{local_l2}, and deduce Theorem \ref{maintheorem} and Theorem \ref{pluriharmonictheorem} as corollaries.